How Long Can Cats Hold Their Pee? 5 Things You Should Know

 Sick/Dehydrated Cat Irregular Varies (Can be dangerous)

-While cats are known to be able to “hold it in” for longer periods especially during travel or stress.
-It’s not recommended for this to happen frequently.
-Holding pee for too long can put stress on the bladder and increase the risk of urinary tract infections (UTIs), kidney issues, or in male cats, a life-threatening condition known as urethral blockage.
+Cats are known to be able to “hold it in” for longer periods of time, especially when they are traveling or stressed.
+This shouldn’t happen too often.
+If you hold your pee for too long, it can put stress on your bladder and make you more likely to get a urinary tract infection (UTI), kidney problems, or, in male cats, a life-threatening condition called urethral blockage.

 Factors That Affect How Long a Cat Can Hold It

-Below are the key factors that can affect how long your cat can safely go without peeing:
+Here are the most important things that can change how long your cat can safely go without peeing:

 1. Age